close

 Parachutist on the steeple in Saintes-Mères-Église

-A visit to theAirborne Museum immerses you in the history of the 82nd and 101st Airborne divisions, who played a crucial role in the early stages of the D-Day landings.
+A visit to theAirborne Museum immerses you in the history of the 82nd and 101st Airborne divisions who played a crucial role in the lead-up to the D-Day landings.
 You can also see full-size gliders and many military artifacts.
 We were moved by the poignant testimonies and archival films.

 Buy my tickets

-🕒 Visit Duration: Allow at least 2 hours of your day for a complete exploration of the museum and its various pavilions.
+🕒 Visit Duration: Reserve at least 2 hours of your day for a complete exploration of the museum and its various pavilions.

 💶 Price: 11.5€ per adult (17 years and older)